waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_2.md

 This would be a great time to switch Driver/Navigator Roles!&nbsp;:twisted_rightwards_arrows:  Let your partner start typing now.
 One of you has started writing this first manual feature test, and got the first error.
 Errors are a great time to switch roles so you can work to the ['change-the-message' pairing protocol](../pills/pairing.md#change-the-message-between-programmer-a-and-b).

 We have identified that we need a DockingStation class.
 But before we create one, we want a **failing unit test**.
+We'll be using RSpec, a handy testing tool in Ruby, but there are many other testing tools such as MiniTest and Cucumber to name a couple of popular alternatives.
+RSpec provides a syntax that, while pure Ruby, reads very like English.

-Create the following code in `spec/docking_station_spec.rb`:
+Create the following code in `spec/docking_station_spec.rb`.
+Again, whatever you do, **DO NOT** copy and paste this code, you must type it out yourself (not the comments).
+It is essential that you type the code out yourself or you will not learn effectively:

 ```ruby
 describe DockingStation do